corda/corda/docs/source/tutorial-contract.rst

 3. The commercial paper must *not* be propagated by this transaction: it must be deleted, by the group having no output state.
 This prevents the same CP being considered redeemable multiple times.

-To calculate how much cash is moving, we use the ``sumCashOrNull`` utility method.
+To calculate how much cash is moving, we use the ``sumCashBy`` utility method.
 Again, this is an extension method, so in Kotlin code it appears as if it was a method on the ``List<Cash.State>`` type even though JDK provides no such method.
-In Java we see its true nature: it is actually a static method named ``CashKt.sumCashOrNull``.
-This method simply returns an ``Amount`` object containing the sum of all the cash states in the transaction output, or null if there were no such states *or* if there were different currencies represented in the outputs!
-So we can see that this contract imposes a limitation on the structure of a redemption transaction: you are not allowed to move currencies in the same transaction that the CP does not involve.
+In Java we see its true nature: it is actually a static method named ``CashKt.sumCashBy``.
+This method simply returns an ``Amount`` object containing the sum of all the cash states in the transaction outputs that are owned by that given public key, or throws an exception if there were no such states *or* if there were different currencies represented in the outputs!
+So we can see that this contract imposes a limitation on the structure of a redemption
+transaction: you are not allowed to move currencies in the same transaction that the CP does not involve.
 This limitation could be addressed with better APIs, if it were to be a real limitation.

 Finally, we support an ``Issue`` command, to create new instances of commercial paper on the ledger.
 It likewise enforces various invariants upon the issuance.

-This contract is extremely simple and does not implement all the business logic a real commercial paper lifecycle management program would.
+This contract is simple and does not implement all the business logic a real commercial paper lifecycle management program would.
 For instance, there is no logic requiring a signature from the issuer for redemption: it is assumed that any transfer of money that takes place at the same time as redemption is good enough.
 Perhaps that is something that should be tightened.
 Likewise, there is no logic handling what happens if the issuer has gone